celine-hsieh/Skill-Adaptive-Ghost-Instructor/README.md

 ## Usage & limitations

 - These samples are **for illustration and figure reproduction only**.
 - They are intentionally small and pseudonymized; do not attempt re‑identification.

+---

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.